biowdl/QC/docs/index.md

 ### Dependency requirements and tool versions
 Biowdl pipelines use docker images to ensure  reproducibility.
 This means that biowdl pipelines will run on any system that has docker installed.
-Alternatively it can be run with singularity.
+Alternatively they can be run with singularity.

 For more advanced configuration of docker or singularity please check the [cromwelldocumentation on containers](